 Short interest in Baker Hughes

-The short interest in Baker Hughes (BHI) stock as a percentage of its float was 2.3% as of January 10—compared to 1.8% as of September 30.
-Since the end of 3Q16, the short interest in Baker Hughes stock rose 26%.
-As noted in the following graph, Baker Hughes’s share price and short interest as a percentage of float have been inversely related in the past three years.
-Baker Hughes accounts for 0.04% of the iShares Core Growth Allocation ETF (AOR).
-Equity assets make up 61% of AOR, while fixed income assets make up 39% of AOR.
+Short interest in Baker Hughes’s (BHI) stock as a percentage of its float is 2.3% as of October 12 compared to 1.3% as of June 30.
+Since the end of 2Q16, short interest in BHI’s stock has risen 78%.
+As noted in the graph below, BHI’s share price and short interest as a percentage of float have been inversely related in the past three years.
+Baker Hughes makes up 0.03% of the iShares Core Growth Allocation ETF (AOR).
+Equity assets make up 62% of AOR, while fixed income assets make up 38% of AOR.

-Short interest is the number of shares sold short, divided by the number of shares outstanding.
+Short interest is the number of shares sold short divided by the number of shares outstanding.
 A rise in short interest as a percentage of float, or a rise in short interest, indicates that more investors expect the stock’s price to fall.
-Despite the increase in short interest, Baker Hughes’s share price has risen 16% since June 30.
+Despite the increase in short interest, BHI’s share price has risen 16% since June 30.
 Since June 30, BHI’s smaller market cap peer Precision Drilling’s (PDS) share price has fallen 10%.

 However, investors should note that the market could go against investors’ sentiment.
 Also, the share price could increase when investors start buying the stock to cover their short positions.
 Energy stocks are typically correlated with crude oil prices.
-Has Baker Hughes’s correlation with crude oil prices increased?
-We’ll discuss this in the next part.
+Has BHI’s correlation with crude oil price increased?
+Let’s find this out in the following part of the series.